fbpx

 Following the maturity assessment, the implementation team can develop a requirements gathering document prioritized according to the organization’s needs and in a phased manner.
 This requirements document will act as a barometer of where the organization can expect to succeed.
 In addition, the requirements gathering exercise will guide both parties (vendor and customer) down a healthy communication path that will instill transparency and trust, building the necessary partnership for a successful outcome.
 The goal should be to finalize deployment milestones agreed upon by implementer and customer, satisfying the organization’s goals from initial pilot to complete roll out.

+Step 3.
 Building the Deployment Team: Aligning People, Process and Technology

 Once expectations and goals are agreed upon, the next step is to build a deployment team that includes all the critical stakeholders that will drive the success of your PPM initiative.
 Effectively defining customer and consultant roles, as well as selecting business sponsors and internal champions, will ensure the deployment project delivers on its objectives.
 Moreover, the success of the deployment team will depend on its alignment with the defined project processes addressed by the new system.